JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 * MipMap Accelerated Raymarching: modern acceleration on top of classical raymarching.
 * Volumetric Billboards: an unused approach, revisited for mobile.
 * Surface nets: representing mesh generation methods.
-* Empty Space Skipping
+* Empty Space Skipping: a combination of mesh generation & raymarching, for less iterations.
-* Octree based rendering
+* Octree based rendering: an attempt to use pure virtual geometry for rendering.

 The volume that is going to be presented is the ubiquitous bonsai 3D texture, and I am going to center in rendering an Isosurface, since when trying to achieve a volumetric or spectral representation there is not a lot of maneuverability with the cost.